 COMMERCIAL USE: Any area of land, including structures thereon that is used or designed to be used for the sale or storage of goods and merchandise, the transaction of business, or the provision of services or entertainment.

+COMMON PLAN OF DEVELOPMENT: Where a structure will be refurbished over a period of time.
+Such work might be planned unit by unit.

+CONDITIONAL USE: A use that requires DRB approval to ensure that it meets the development standards within this bylaw and is appropriate for a given site in a zoning district.
+The DRB may approve a conditional use after a Site Plan Review and/or Site Visit.

+CRITICAL FACILITIES: Structures the community identifies as essential to the health and welfare of the population and that are especially important following a disaster, including police stations, fire and rescue facilities, hospitals, shelters, schools, nursing homes, water supply and waste treatment facilities, and others.
+For example, the type and location of a business may raise its status to a Critical Facility, such as a grocery or gas station.

 CULTURAL FACILITY: A library, museum, or similar establishment that offers services, programs, displays or exhibits of cultural, educational, historical, or scientific interest.
 See also STUDIO.

 DAY CARE CENTER: An establishment operated as a business or service on a regular basis, whether for compensation or not, which provides care and supervision for children or adults for periods of less than 24 hours.
 This definition shall include all facilities that are required to be licensed by the State of Vermont as a private kindergarten, nursery school, or day care facility, except for home child care facilities as separately defined.
 See also HOME CHILD CARE, RESIDENTIAL CARE FACILITY.

+DEVELOPMENT: Any human-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations, or storage of equipment or materials.

 DWELLING, ACCESSORY: A secondary dwelling unit established in association with and clearly subordinate to a single-family dwelling, which is retained in common ownership and is located within, attached to or on the same lot as the principal dwelling, and which meets applicable requirements of these regulations.
 See also DWELLING/TWO-FAMILY.

 DWELLING, SINGLE FAMILY: A detached residential dwelling unit including a mobile home, designed for and occupied by one family only.
 In accordance with 24 VSA 4409(d) a state licensed or registered community care home or group home serving not more than six persons who are developmentally disabled or physically handicapped will be considered a single-family dwelling if not located within 1,000 feet of another such home.